Man on phone getting mortgage pre-approval.

 Share:

-As part of the home buying process, you’ll almost always have to get preapproved for a mortgage.
-Once you find a lender you trust and receive a preapproval letter, you’ll be able to make an offer on a home.
-But how long is a mortgage preapproval good for?
+Getting preapproved is an important part of the home buying process.
+Once you find a lender you trust and receive a preapproval letter from them, you can make a competitive offer on a home.
+But how long is a mortgage preapproval good?

 What Is A Mortgage Preapproval?

-A mortgage preapproval is a process of determining how much a person can borrow to buy a home.
-Lenders look at your income, assets, liabilities and credit score to determine the loan amount and mortgage rate you’ll receive.
+A mortgage preapproval is a process by which a lender determines how much you can borrow to finance a home purchase.
+A lender will look at your income, assets, liabilities and credit score to determine the amount you can afford to spend.

-Getting preapproved for a home loan is beneficial as it helps you understand how much money you can spend on your new house.
-Preapprovals also make it easier to shop for a home and can strengthen your bid when you put in an offer.
+Getting preapproved for a home loan also makes it easier to shop for a home and will strengthen your bid when you make an offer.

-You can always look at a house without preapproval.
-However, if you’re house shopping in a competitive market, and two people submit an offer on a home but only one has preapproval, the preapproved offer will likely be accepted because the sellers will know that the buyer has the means to purchase their house.
+You can always look at houses without being preapproved, and you can even make an offer without a preapproval.
+However, if you’re house shopping in a competitive market and two people submit an offer on a home but only one is preapproved, the preapproved buyer will likely have their offer accepted.
+That’s because the seller may feel more confident that the buyer with the preapproval has the financial backing to purchase their house.

-Preapproval also gives you time to sort out your financial documents beforehand.
-That means you’ve done the bulk of the mortgage process upfront, so you’ll only have to focus on closing once you put in an offer.
+Preapproval also gives you time to gather your major financial documents before getting too deep into the mortgage process so you don’t have to worry about this once you’ve made an offer.

 The Difference Between Preapproval And Prequalification